 Last week, the countries formerly under the reign of the Catholic Kings celebrated Carnival, their annual week of debaucherous revelry in the lead up to Lent.
-This was my second time at Rio de Janeiro’s month long celebration, I laid a bit low this year, staying away from the crowds at the block parties.
+This was my second time witnessing Carnival in Rio de Janeiro, so I laid low this year, staying away from the crowds at the block parties.
 The whole thing last one month.
 However, that gave me more time to pay closer attention to the popular Sambódromo competition between Rio’s biggest samba schools.
 I’ve become more excited about the whole competition once I learned how important they were to visibility of both favela communities, and especially of Afro-Cariocas.

 Now Portuguese and Spanish are closely related, but no matter how hard I try with my Portuñol, I know that they’re not close enough to submerge one within the other.
 The TV announcers made their best crack at an explanation, saying there was some Portuguese influence in Equatorial Guinea’s Spanish.
 I’ll only take that as a possible explanation since Angola is a large and dominant regional influence.
-However, when Guinea Equitorial entered the Lusophone union earlier in 2014, other Portuguese-language media weren’t so readily convinced by the new addition:
+However, when Equatorial Guinea entered the CPLP, Lusophone union of countries, earlier in 2014, other Portuguese-language media weren’t so readily convinced by the new addition:

-I’m sure most Africa is a Country readers already know what philosophy Mr. Obiang subscribes to.
+Most Africa is a Country readers already know what philosophy Obiang subscribes to.
 However, I wasn’t so sure about my SportTV announcers.
 It wasn’t until after the end of the tournament that they made clear their opinion on the leader of the country that had hosted them for the past month.
-As Obiang graced the awards stage to hand the trophy to winner’s Cote d’Ivoire, the announcers laughingly admitted that Obiang is a leader who, “leve toda a riqueza do pais para ele!”
-(He keeps all the country’s wealth for himself!)
+As Obiang graced the awards stage to hand the African Cup of Nations trophy to winner’s Cote d’Ivoire, the announcers laughingly admitted that Obiang is a leader who “leve toda a riqueza do pais para ele!” (keeps all the country’s wealth for himself!).
 Not a brilliant first impression for the newest member of a partnership founded on the “defense of peace and human rights”:

 Now Neguinho is pulling a bit of a Robert Mugabe bait and switch in his defense of African dictators.
-In order to get his point across, he should have just pointed out the neo-liberal onslaught of Rio de Janeiro over the past couple of years, and the international “investments” in the city (officials’ pockets) by corporations like FIFA, the IOC, and their various sponsors and corporate partners.
-With the kind of money that’s been flowing (up) in Rio in recent years, what’s wrong if a Samba school from a poor suburb takes a little cash to supplement their run at 2015 Carnival champions?
+In order to get his point across, he should have just pointed out the neo-liberal onslaught of Rio de Janeiro over the past couple of years, and the international “investments” in the city (that mostly went into officials’ pockets) by corporations like FIFA, the IOC, and their various sponsors and corporate partners.
+With the kind of money that’s been flowing in Rio in recent years, what’s wrong if a Samba school from a poor suburb takes a little cash to supplement their run at 2015 Carnival champions?
 Regardless of your position on the matter, what is evident is that Obiang’s PR campaign to the Brazilian people has made an impact.
 And if he ever eventually does get chased out of Equatorial Guinea, there is a small community just north of Rio de Janeiro that I’m sure would love to take him in.